EOSLaoMao/eos-cluster-generator/README.md

 This tool is a Docker based local multi-bp config generater.
 The only thing you need to provide is key pairs and some customizable configs.

+For test purpose, this tool use a self built docker image with eos source code changed unstage timeframe from 3 days to 5 mins.

+The image this tool use is : `johnnyzhao/eos:v1.0.1-unstake-5-mins`

 ### 0. Clone this project

 Clone this project and change the `IP` to your host ip in `config.py`